mozilla-l10n/documentation/src/tools/pontoon/renaming_a_project.md

 # Renaming a project

 You need to think carefully on the name when setting up a new project.
 This is because when a new project is set up, a corresponding slug is automatically generated.
 Though rare, sometimes a project needs to be renamed because the product name has changed or for some other reasons.
 To rename it, go to the project Admin page, update the `Name` field and click the `SAVE PROJECT` button.
-That’s it!
-It won't cause any interruption for those in the middle of their work in Pontoon.
+This won't cause any interruption for those in the middle of their work in Pontoon.
 Do send a communication on the name change to the communities.

 A slug is the part of a URL that identifies a page in human-readable keywords.
 It is usually the end part of the URL.
 There is no need to change the `Slug` field to make it match the revised project name.
 The reasons are: